bryn-234/game-of-trains/README.md

 🔗 https://www.ultraboardgames.com/game-of-trains/game-rules.php

 This implementation follows the core mechanics of the original game, with adaptations made for terminal-based gameplay.
+The official game can be played with up to 4 players, however, this version was created for only 2 players.